-The day to day operations of a co-operative business are governed by its board of directors.
+The day to day operations of a business are governed by its co-operative board of directors.
 These courageous folks are co-operative business shareholders willing to serve the business in a leadership role – sometimes in a volunteer capacity.
 Management is often the public face of a co-operative business, but the board is key to the business’ policies and procedure, which help ensure stability and success over time.

 Serving on a board can be a tedious job and often does not receive a lot of recognition, but becoming a co-operative business leader can still be very rewarding, especially as you shape the organization and see it benefit your community.

-Find the odd duck with a passion for policy and procedures
+One co-operative board member should have a passion for policy and procedures

 Not everyone is interested in the noinky bits involved with operating a co-operative business.
-However, ensuring a member of your board can lead the development of bylaws and navigate various legislation will help the organization operate effectively under the various regulations.
+However, ensuring a member of your co-operative’s board can lead the development of bylaws and navigate various legislation will help the organization operate effectively under the various regulations.
 Many boards elect these people as their president or secretary to ensure meetings follow the appropriate procedure and leadership is properly informed.

 Pick financial gurus to make the numbers add up on your co-operative’s board

-One of the most important positions on a board of directors is the treasurer.
+One of the most important positions on a co-operative’s board of directors is the treasurer.
 This person is tasked with overseeing the day-to-day finances, presenting financial information to the board/members, and overseeing the audit or review of annual financial statements.
 This role is best filled by someone with an accounting or finance background, and who is comfortable handling necessary software and documents, as well as potentially working with an auditor at year-end.
 For larger co-operatives, the role of treasurer may be filled by an employee with expertise and experience in finance.

 Choose technical experts to get the job done